konigio/konigio.github.io/about.md

 permalink: /about/
 ---

-Konig is an effort to develop best-of-breed, open source tools for semantic modeling and concept mapping.
+Konig is a project that aims to produce best-of-breed, open source tools for semantic modeling and concept mapping.
 We are in the very early stages of development.

 ### Why the name *Konig*?